Gentle reader, I made a terrible mistake. Yes, that's right: I read the comments on a MacRumors article. At my age, one knows better. And yet.

 There is a narrow, fetid sense in which Apple's influence is nominally pro-diversity.
 Having anchored a significant fraction of web traffic at the trailing edge, businesses that do not decamp for the App Store may feel obliged to support WebKit.

 This is a malignant form of diversity, not unlike other lagging engines through the years that harmed users and web-based businesses by externalizing costs.
 But on OSes with true browser choice alternatives were meaningful.
 Consider the loathed memory of IE 6, a browser that overstayed its welcome by nearly a decade.
-For as bad as it was, folks could recommend alternatives and plugins to transparently upgrade the platform.
+For as bad as it was, folks could recommend alternatives.
+Plugins also allowed us to transparently upgrade the platform.

 Before the rise open-source engines, the end of one browser lineage may have been a deep loss to ecosystem diversity, but in the past 15 years, the primary way new engines emerge has been through forks and remixing.